NPacha/NicolesChocolates/unit_4/project/final.md

 1. Seek out help online
 2. Seek out help with your classmates
-3. Seek out help with our class TA
+3. Seek out help with our class IA's
-4. Seek out help with your instructor
+4. Seek out help with your Instructor

 In just a few weeks time you'll be on your own.
 Debugging is a very important skill to have and practice.
 Getting help from an instructor should no longer be your first or second course of action.
 If you get really stuck and do need to consult an instructor, be prepared to explain the problem and what you've done to try to solve it.
 We recommend checking out the rubric here: [How to Ask for Help](https://git.generalassemb.ly/Software-Engineering-Immersive-Remote/SEIR-Arete/wiki/How-To-Ask-A-Question)